McKinney quadruple murder

-The McKinney quadruple murder, also called the Truett Street massacre, was when four people were gunned down in a house in McKinney, Texas on March 12, 2004.
+The McKinney quadruple murder, also called the Truett Street massacre, was when four people were gunned down in a house in McKinney, Texas, United States, on March 12, 2004.
 The incident received notable national coverage on the July 22, 2006, episode of America's Most Wanted, leading to the capture of a suspect.

 Incident

 On March 12, 2004, Eddie Williams, Javier Cortez, and Raul Cortez entered the home of Rosa Barbosa (46), a clerk at a local McKinney check-cashing business.
-Javier Cortez allegedly had been watching Barbosa and believed she took cash home from the business daily.
+Javier Cortez had allegedly been watching Barbosa and believed she took cash home from the business daily.
 When the men couldn't find any money in the home, they forced Barbosa to give them the key and alarm code to the check cashing business.
 One of the men then shot and killed Barbosa.

-Before the shooters had left, Barbosa's nephew Mark Barbosa (25) entered the home with friends Matt Self (17) and Austin York (18).
+Before the shooters could leave, Barbosa's nephew Mark Barbosa (25) entered the home with friends Matt Self (17) and Austin York (18).
 The three burglars forced Mark Barbosa, Self, and York into a bedroom and shot them before fleeing the scene.
-Shortly following the botched robbery, Robert Barbosa - Mark Barbosa's brother and a resident in the house - entered the residence to find the four victims.
+Shortly after the botched robbery, Robert Barbosa – Mark Barbosa's brother and a resident in the house – entered the residence to find the four victims.
 Self was still alive and was rushed to the hospital.
 He died the following day.

 Rosa and Matt were both shot one time each in the head, Mark was once in the head and once in the right arm, and Austin was shot three times.